copyrite/LwotcMinimalText/XComGame.md

 * Can target both ally and enemy units.

 ## Ionic Storm
-Summon lightning to strike all nearby enemies.
-Damage increases with Focus level.
-Costs all Focus.
-* Ionic Storm's radius increases at higher Focus levels.
+Dash to a location, then deal damage in a radius around yourself.
+Additional damage and radius per Focus.
+Consumes all Focus.
-* Ionic Storm deals double damage to Psionic units.
+* Ionic Storm's base damage is doubled against Psionic units.
+* Focus on kills?
 * {% COOLDOWN %}

 ## Iron Curtain
-Special shot that does 50% of normal damage but reduces target mobility for the following 2 turn(s).
-Cone-based attack with primary weapon.
-* If this cone-based attack hits, Iron Curtain does 50% of normal damage and imposes -8 mobility to the enemy for 2 turn(s).
+Attack enemies in a cone with 50% less base damage. -8 to target mobility on hit.
 * {% COOLDOWN %}
-* Uses 3 ammo.
+* Consumes 3 ammo.
-* Can be used after moving.
+* Debuff has 2 turn duration.
+* Blocked by high cover.
+* Does not apply ammo effects.
 * Iron Curtain does not work with shotguns or sniper rifles.
-* Allies in the cone can be hit by this ability.

 ## Javelin Rockets
-The range of your rockets is increased by 6 tiles and you may hit targets beyond your visual range.
++6 tiles to rocket range.
+You may target tiles outside your visual range.

 ## Judgement
-Has a chance to panic any enemy that attacks this unit.
-The higher the will of this unit, the higher the panic chance.
-* Judgement can be triggered by melee and area of effect attacks.
-* Judgement will not trigger when targeted by Overwatch fire.
-* The chance of panic depends on both the will of the attacking unit and the will of the unit with Judgement.
-* Judgement works best on units with high will.
-* Panic chance is (30 + User's Will) - Enemy Will with a minimum apply chance of 5% and a maximum apply chance of 90%
+After an enemy targets you with an attack, it has a chance to panic.
+The chance is based on a contest of Wills.
+* Reaction attacks are not targeted.
+* The chance to panic is 30%. +1% Chance to panic per your Will. -1% Chance to panic per target Will.
+* The minimum and maximum panic chance are 5% and 90%.

 ## Justice
-Use the Grapple to pull a humanoid target to you and deliver a Ripjack strike.
+Use the Grapple to pull a humanoid target to you and attack it with your Ripjack.
-* Justice is a great way to pull an enemy out of position.
-* The Ripjack strike is guaranteed to hit if the pull is successful.
+* Only the pull is subject to an Aim roll.
+The Ripjack attack is a guaranteed to hit.
-* An open space adjacent to the Skirmisher is needed to use Justice.
+* Requires an empty tile adjacent to you.
 * {% COOLDOWN %}

 ## Kill Zone
 Take a reaction shot against any enemy that moves or attacks within a cone of fire.
-* There is no limit to the amount of Kill Zone shots a soldier can take outside of ammo counts.
-* Kill Zone utilizes Squadsight, even if the soldier does not have the Long Watch ability.
+* If you have Squadsight, Kill Zone shots are taken at squadsight range.
 * {% COOLDOWN %}

 ## Killer Instinct
-Activating Run and Gun grants +50% critical damage for the rest of the turn.
++50% more damage with critical hits until the start of your next turn after you activate Run and Gun.

 ## Knife Encounters
-Once per turn, gain a bonus action after throwing a knife at an enemy within 5 tiles.
-* Once per turn, gain a bonus action after throwing a knife at an enemy within 5 tiles.
+Once per turn, gain an action after throwing a knife at an enemy in a {% KNIFE_ENCOUNTERS_RADIUS %} tile radius.
 * A red ring will mark the range of this ability.
+* Cannot trigger on the same turn as Hit and Run.
+* Cannot trigger on the same turn as Close Encounters.
-* Knife Encounters cannot be used on the same turn as Run and Gun.
+* Cannot trigger on the same turn as Run and Gun.
+Run and Gun cannot be used if you have gained an action from Close Encounters.

 ## Knife Fighter
-You may make a melee attack with your knife against adjacent enemies.
-* Knife attacks use one action and do not end your turn.
+Attack an adjacent enemy with your combat knife.
+* {% 1AP NTE %}

 ## Knife Juggler
-Adds +1 bonus damage to throwing knives and provides 1 additional throwing knives.
-Each kill with a primary weapon grants a knife charge.
++1 to Throwing Knife damage. +1 to Throwing knife charges.
+You gain a throwing knife charge when you kill your primary weapon.

 ## Launch Grenade
-The Grenadier uses a grenade launcher to fire grenades rather than throwing them.
-This allows for greater range and grenade capacity.
+You use your grenade launcher to fire grenades, rather than throwing them.
+Additional grenade launch range.
+You have a grenade-only slot.
-* All grenades benefit from the grenade launcher's range increase, including non-offensive munitions like Smoke Grenades.
-* An additional grenade can be equipped in a unique grenade-only slot.
-* The range of launched grenades can be further improved by upgrading to more advanced grenade launchers.
+* {% COOLDOWN %}
+* Grenade launch range improves with grenade launcher tier.

 ## Lead The Target
-Grants a +20% increased chance to hit, but delays the shot until the target takes an action on their turn.
-Costs two actions and has a 3 turn cooldown.
-* Carefully lead the target, granting a +20% increased chance to hit, but delaying the shot until the enemies turn.
-Takes two actions.
+Take a delayed shot with +{% LEAD_TARGET_AIM_BONUS %} Aim at an enemy if it moves.
+* {% 2AP %}
 * {% COOLDOWN %}
+* To take the shot, you need line of sight to the enemy when it moves.
+* Lead The Target ends if you haven't taken the shot until the start of your next turn.
+* Lead The Target is not a reaction attack, despite activating on enemy movement.

 ## Lethal
-You do 2 additional points of base damage and 1 additional point(s) of bonus critical damage with your primary weapon.
++2 to primary weapon damage. +1 to primary weapon critical damage.

 ## Lick Your Wounds
-Hunker Down restores 2 health when used, up to a maximum of 8 per mission, and removes poison, burning, and acid burning.
+Heal for 2 HP when you Hunker Down, up to 8 per mission.
+Cure poison, burning, and acid burning when you Hunker Down.
-* Hunker Down restores 2 health when used, up to a maximum of 8 per mission.
-* Removes poison, burning, and acid burning.
+* Does it also work if you're out of charges?

 ## Light 'Em Up
-Standard shots with your primary weapon are not turn-ending.
+Replaces your primary weapon's standard shot.
+It no longer ends the turn.

 ## Lightning Reflexes
-Reaction fire shots against you have a significantly decreased chance to hit.
-The bonus goes down with each additional reaction shot you face.
-* Reaction fire shots against you have a significantly decreased chance to hit.
-* The first reaction shot against you during a turn is at -100 to hit; the second at -80; the third at -60; the fourth at -40, and the fifth at -20.
-Further reaction shots at are normal to hit chances.
+Reaction attacks against you have -100 Aim.
+This Aim penalty decays by 20 per reaction attack you have taken since the start of your turn.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Lightning Slash
-Attack any enemy within blue movement range with your weapon.
-This attack does not end the turn.
-* Attack any enemy within blue movement range with your weapon.
+Move to an enemy within the range of a single move and attack it with your {% BOUND_WEAPON_NAME %}.
-* This attack does not end the turn.
+* {% 1AP NTE %}
 * {% COOLDOWN %}

 ## Like Lightning
-When Run and Gun is activated, your Arc Thrower cooldown is immediately reset to 0.
+When you activate Run and Gun, your Arc Thrower cooldown resets to 0.
-* {% COOLDOWN %}
 * Does not apply to Chain Lightning.

 ## Lingering Shadow
-Provides +15 Defense and +30 Dodge for one turn when the Reaper loses Shadow.
++15 Defense and +30 Dodge after you are revealed from Shadow.
+1 turn duration.
-* Provides +15 Defense and +30 Dodge as soon as the Reaper loses Shadow, either because they break concealment or Shadow expires.
-* Lasts until the start of XCOM's next turn.

 ## Lock 'N Load
-Kills with your primary weapon restore 1 ammo.
+Restore 1 ammo when you kill with your primary weapon.

 ## Lockdown
-Gain +20 to hit against enemies who attempt to move when suppressed.
-* Gain +20 to hit against enemies who attempt to move when suppressed.
-* This stacks with other reaction fire bonuses.
++20 Aim with Suppression attacks.

 ## Locked On
 Gain +20 aim and +20 crit for successive shots at the same enemy unit.